dailydotdev/docs/docs/how-does-daily-dev-work/community-picks-submission-guidelines.md

 The Community Picks feature is still in Beta, as such these guidelines are provisional and are likely to change to ensure we uphold high standards on the daily.dev feed
 :::

-We work hard to ensure that we only intervene on low quality, low effort and or repetitive articles that do not benefit the community, and not in any way that introduces bias towards any one point of view.
+We work hard to ensure that we only intervene on low quality, low effort and or repetitive articles that do not benefit the community, and not in any way that introduces a bias towards any one point of view.

 Hopefully, the following guidelines will help you ensure that articles you scout out for the community are well received: